pebble-tree/node-foundationdb/README.md

 ;(async () => {
   const db = await fdb.open()

   // ...
-Which is a shorthand for:
+Which is itself shorthand for:
   //const cluster = await fdb.createCluster()
   //const db = await cluster.openDatabase('DB') // Database name must be 'DB'.
 })()
 ```

-Databases can be scoped to work out of a prefix, with specified key & value encoders.
+The JS database object can be scoped to work out of a prefix, with specified key & value encoders.
 [See scoping section below](#scoping--key--value-transformations) for more information.

 ## Configuration